ravikumargrk/PyOpenScope/README.md

 # About
 A smart DAQ.
 Python (3.8) code that runs on your PC or RPi, interacts with OpenScope MZ (by digilent) over WiFi to automate the process of collecting data from openscope

-You could run this file in RPi and the combo RPi+OpenScope becomes your own smart / automated oscilloscope
+You could run this file in RPi and the combo RPi+OpenScope becomes your own smart / automated oscilloscope / Data Acquisition System

 # Files
 ## driver.py